-This report has been prepared at the request of Wakefield Poyser the project architects on behalf of the site owner, to provide advice on the arboricultural constraints regarding the trees located on site which could potentially be impacted during works to implement the project, as well as what protection measures will need to be implemented to safe guard the trees from construction pressures.
+This report has been prepared at the request of DWW Design the project architects on behalf of the site owner, to provide advice on the arboricultural constraints regarding the trees located on site and neighbouring land, that could potentially be impacted during works to implement the construction of the two dwellings and layout of the garden space.
+Advising on what protection measures will need to safeguard the trees from construction pressures.